DanielLiu1123/httpexchange-spring-boot-starter/docs/README.md

 Auto convert **non-null simple values** fields of `condition` to query string.

-> Simple values: primitive types, primitive wrapper types, String, Date, etc.
+> Simple values: primitive/wrapper types, String, Date, etc.

 You can use `http-exchange.bean-to-query=false` to disable this feature.